DonSchott/Margin-Validation-Tool/README.md

 ## Folder Structure

 - `plain_script_version/`: Contains the main Python script `validate_margin_transfer.py` and the helper script `populate_database.py`.
 - `jupyter_notebook/`: Contains the JuPyTer notebook version of the script.
-Useful to understanding.
+With long comments regarding the code it is useful for understanding.
 - `credentials.py`: File to store email credentials (not included in the public repository).
 - `README.md`: This file providing an overview of the project.